 This post may contain affiliate links.
 Read my disclosure policy.

-It may take a few minutes longer, but it still came together quickly.
-And is certainly a lot more nutritious, while still being as hearty and comforting as I remember.
+It may take a few minutes longer than my mom’s version, but it still came together quickly.
+And is certainly a lot more nutritious, while still being as delicious as I remember.

 Ingredients